neu-cs4530/fall23-team-project-group-403/README.md

 DEBUG_MODE=true
 ```

+As specified above, make sure you've run `npm install` in the frontend, townService, and the general project directory before starting the application.

-As specificed above, start the backend by running `npm start` in the `townService` directory
+After that, start the backend by running `npm start` in the `townService` directory
 ```
 npm start
 ```